igordejanovic/parglare/docs/handling_errors.md

 # Handling errors

-When parglare encounter a situation in which no SHIFT or REDUCE operation could be performed it will report an error by raising an instance of `parglare.ParseError` class.
+When parglare encounters a situation in which no SHIFT or REDUCE operation could be performed it will report an error by raising an instance of `parglare.ParseError` class.